thomas-yancey/phase-0/week-2/wireframe-reflection.md

+##Index Wireframe
 ![wireframe-index](imgs/wireframe-index.png "Wireframe index")

+##Blog Index Wireframe
 ![wireframe-blog-index](imgs/wireframe-blog-index.png "Wireframe blog index")

 ##What is a wireframe?
 A wireframe is a visual representation of what your webpage(s) is going to look like.
 It is a tool used to help you define the importance of your information, and allows you to visually represent your idea without to much effort.
 ##What are the benefits of wireframing?
+Wireframing allows you to actually see a rough layout of what your site will eventually look like.
+Too often people just start coding away on a site with just an idea in their head without ever actually taking a look at it.
+If you jot it down to paper or using an online tool first you can check to see whether it is feasible, whether it will work with your content and have a strong reference for what you are trying to build.

 ##Did you enjoy wireframing your site?